Frequently asked questions

 Do I have to pay to travel to hospital with Bo’ness Car 4 U?

-No. Bo’ness Car 4 U is free for all eligible users (cancer patients registered at any Bo’ness medical practice).
+No. Bo’ness Car 4U is free for all eligible users (cancer patients registered at any Bo’ness medical practice).
 We are funded by donations and fundraising events.
-If you wish to give a donation, please do so directly into our bank account, Sort Code 08 92 99, Account number 65983706, also our drivers have card readers, so you may donate electronically using any Debit or Credit Card, or simply ask your driver for a donation envelope.
-Alternatively you can post a cheque made payable to “Bo’ness Car4U SCIO” and send it to Bo’ness Car4U, 65 Kinacres Grove, Bo’ness, EH51 9LT.
+If you wish to give a donation simply ask your driver for a donation envelope.
+Or, you can donate directly into our bank account, BONESS CAR4U SCIO, Sort Code 08 92 99, Account number 65983706.
+Alternatively you can post a cheque and send it to Bo’ness Car4U, 65 Kinacres Grove, Bo’ness, EH51 9LT.

 How much notice do I need to give to book a car?

-Please contact your practice receptionists as soon as you have a hospital appointment date.
 The more notice we have the easier it will be to organise drivers.

 What happens if the date of my appointment is changed, or I can’t go?

-Please contact us ASAP on 07716 378950 or 07716 503645.
+Please contact us ASAP on 07716 503645.

 Can I take someone with me?